-Pursuant to the Sapin II law, amended by the Waserman law, the Group completed its whistleblowing system at the end of 2022 by opening whistleblowing channels to certain external third parties (depending on local regulations, but at least for suppliers and former employees).
+Pursuant to the Sapin II law, amended by the Waserman law, the Group's whistleblowing system is now open to certain external third parties (depending on local regulations, but at least for suppliers and former employees).
 The alert form to be completed is freely accessible on the BNP Paribas institutional website.